top of page

 The Milkhouse: The starting and ending location for the local Tuesday night "Creemee Ride" (meet at 5:30pm) and a great spot for a maple creemee.
 Make sure to get the maple sprinkles!

-Cosmic Cup: Pop in for a coffee and pastry, or enjoy a fresh, local salad or sandwich.
+The Buttery: Pop in for a coffee and pastry, or enjoy a fresh, local salad or sandwich.
 They have lots of delicious pickled items!

 Catamount Arts: A great spot for independent films, artistic shows, performances, music, and more!